-On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issue guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with COVID-19, which was deemed a national emergency on March 1, 2020 (the National Emergency).
-To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed during the National Emergency.
+On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with COVID-19, which was deemed a National Emergency on March 1, 2020 (the National Emergency).
+To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed during the National Emergency, which ended on May 11, 2023.
 The temporary extension of the deadlines expired on July 10, 2023, 60 days after the end of the National Emergency.

-If your deadline to file a claim or appeal occurred during the National Emergency (March 1, 2020-May 11, 2023) and you have exceeded the deadlines outlined in your plan documents or denial notification, you may have additional time to submit your claim or appeal.
-Please note that the DCSA and TRIP are not subject to ERISA or its claims and appeals procedures.
+If your deadline to file a claim or appeal occurred during the National Emergency (March 1, 2020 - May 11, 2023) and you have exceeded the deadlines outlined in your plan documents or denial notification, you may have additional time to submit your claim or appeal.

-For more information, contact the Claims Administrators as detailed under Claims Administrators" in the Administrative Information section, or call the Citi Benefits Center via ConnectOne at 1 (800) 881-3938 for additional help.
+For more information, contact the Claims Administrators as detailed under "Claims Administrators" in the Administrative Information section, or call the Citi Benefits Center via ConnectOne at 1 (800) 881-3938 for additional help.
 From the Benefits menu, select the appropriate option.
 See the For More Information section for detailed instructions, including TDD and international assistance.

 Claims must be submitted in order to receive reimbursement for charges you incur when you seek care under the Plans.
 Many times, claims are submitted electronically to the Claims Administrator without your intervention needed.
 However, you may be required to manually submit claims for expenses to be paid or approved for reimbursement.
 For example, if you see an out-of-network physician, you will be required to manually submit a claim.
 Listed below are the forms needed to claim benefits that may not be reimbursed automatically or paid directly.
-Claims should be sent to the Claims Administrators as detailed under "Claims Administrators" on page 345.
+Claims should be sent to the Claims Administrators as detailed under "Claims Administrators" on page 334.

-To file an eligibility or enrollment-related claim or appeal, for example, if enrollment in Citi Health and Insurance benefits has been denied in whole or in part, see "Eligibility and Enrollment Claims" on page 338.
+To file an eligibility or enrollment-related claim or appeal, for example, if enrollment in Citi Health and Insurance benefits has been denied in whole or in part, see "Eligibility and Enrollment Claims" on page 327.